dxw/playbook/playbook.md

 ### Holiday

-We use BreatheHR to manage holiday requests.

-If you want to take holiday, first discuss the dates you plan to be away with your team so that they know when you're planning to go.
-Then request the holiday through BreatheHR.
+If you want to take time off:

+* **Discuss the dates with your team**: this gives them a chance to think about the impact it will have on the team and the project
+* **Request the holiday through BreatheHR**: we use BreatheHR to track who's off when so we can plan for it

 We try very hard to make sure that all holiday requests are granted, irrespective of when they are made.
 But it's much easier for delivery managers